 Project Update - September 2017: ASEFT - Two Pager_FINAL.pdf

-We would like to thank the Circumpolar Affairs Division at Indigenous and Northern Affairs Canada for their support of this project.
-We continue to look for additional partners.
-To learn more about becoming involved with the Toolkit, please contact email@example.com.
+We would like to thank the Circumpolar Affairs Division at Indigenous and Northern Affairs Canada for their support of this project, as well as the Kingdom of Denmark for coming on as a co-lead.